 "We are seeing such an explosion of Christianity," said Nick Park, who believes that Ireland, once a base for missions and is now a mission field, will return to its calling, "I believe the gifts and callings of God are without repentance, and Ireland still has a call to be a missionary sending nation and I believe Ireland will fulfill that role again."

 St. Patrick first spread the gospel of Jesus Christ to Ireland.
-Now CBN Films is releasing a powerful new movie about his life.
-"I Am Patrick" hits theaters for a special showing on March 17 and 18 only.
-You can get your tickets by clicking here.
-Watch the Trailer for "I Am Patrick" Below:
+CBN Films has released a powerful new movie about his life.
+Watch the Trailer for "I Am Patrick" below and CLICK HERE to find out how to get your DVD and access to 4K streaming.